baking-bad/bcdhub/docs/developer.md

 * Mempool operations
 * Contract aliases and other metadata

-Those services are obviously make sense for public networks only and not used for sandbox or other private environments.
+Those services obviously make sense for public networks only and not used for sandbox or other private environments.

 ## Versioning
 BCD uses `X.Y.Z` version format where:
 * `X` changes every 3-5 months along with a big release with a significant addition of functionality
-* `Y` increasing signals about a possibly non-compatible update that requires reindexing (or restoring from snaphot) or syncing with frontend
+* `Y` increasing signals about a possibly non-compatible update that requires reindexing (or restoring from snapshot) or syncing with frontend
 * `Z` bumped for every stable release candidate or hotfix

 ### Syncing with frontend